-This course provides students with a global overview of healthcare and the medical profession, including a comprehensive review of rules and regulations.
-This course will explain coding requirements and healthcare programs and processes (Medicare, Medicaid, and other state and federal run programs).
-Focus will also be given on health policy, patient care and coordination, and health delivery models.
+ACG 6XXX: Healthcare Industry Overview for Forensic Accountants: This course provides a global overview of healthcare and the medical profession including comprehensive coverage of rules and regulations.
+Coding requirements and healthcare programs and processes are covered.
+Attention is given to health policy, patient care and coordination, and health delivery models.